Sending & Receiving Email

 try {

-// `messageId` is the identifier associated with the sent email message.
+// `result` contains the identifier and created timestamp associated with the sent email message.
 You can use this to access the data of the email message.

 } catch {